 Contains PR samples.

-I received a bottle of their Douglas Fir gin has a lovely fresh flavour from the Douglas Fir, backed up with citrus notes and a hint of spice.
-I think it’s delicious, and might be one of the nicest gins I’ve tried this year!
+I received a bottle of their Douglas Fir gin* to try – it has a lovely fresh flavour from the Douglas Fir, backed up with citrus notes and a hint of spice.

 And for a gin lover with a sweet tooth, a bottle of Bakewell Gin sounds like a great match.
 As you might guess from the name, it’s distilled with botanicals including cherries and almonds.
 Click here to buy Bakewell Gin on Amazon.co.uk*.

 I also sampled the delicious Sloe Gin from Demijohn.
 It’s really rich, jammy and warming, everything that a sipping gin should be.
 Demijohn have got all sorts of delicious flavoured gins, which would make a fantastic gin gift.

 Their gift range also includes ideas like their Gin Tower, a selection of three stacking bottles of flavoured gins.
 You can also add a handwritten message to the bottles for the personal touch.

 And if you’re buying a gift for a gin lover who also loves unicorns, I have got the perfect gift for you: a bottle of Unicorn Tears Gin Liqueur *.

 It’s a sweet gin liqueur with an iridescent glittery appearance and a flavour that is high in juniper, orange and coriander and a hint of liquorice.